 Manufacture of cement – consists of mixing, burning, and grinding processes.

 1. Mixing: It may be a wet process or by dry process.
-In a wet process wash mill is used which is a heavy cylinder of 2.5 to 3.0 m in diameter and 9 to 12 m in length.
-It is kept slightly inclined to the horizontal and can rotate at 15–20 revolutions per minute.
+In a wet process, wash mill is used which is a heavy cylinder of 2.5 to 3.0 m in diameter and 9 to 12 m in length.
+It is kept slightly inclined to the horizontally and can rotate at 15–20 revolutions per minute.
 The cylinder is provided with steel balls.